natclark/arbucks/src/routes/docs/faq.md

 Currently, the [Telegram group](https://t.me/arbuckscafe) is the best place to drop your feedback.
 Please give the [roadmap](/docs/roadmap/) a quick check before you request a feature though!

 ## What if the Telegram group shuts down?
 The community can create a new one, although there are absolutely no plans to shut the group down.
-Still, there are edge cases which highlight the importance of ArbiDAO.

 ## What if I get banned from the Telegram group?
 We've had a few issues with scammers attempting to hassle our group members.
 So we have had to ban some users.
 If you break a rule (there aren't many), you'll have to create a new account.
 Otherwise, you'll have to trust the admin to not lose their account or make bans that contradict the group's rules.
-This is one example of the importance of ArbiDAO, which will decentralize governance.

 ## Who is operating the Telegram group?
 The developer is the owner, while each of the four advisors are group administrators, spanning across multiple timezones.
 Each username is visible on the [team page](/docs/team/).